 8.4.2.23.4 RPI histogram request

-The Channel Number field is set to the channel number for which the measurement request applies (as defined in 18.3.8.4.3).
+The Channel Number field is set to the channel number for which the measurement request applies where the Channel Number is a value from the “Channel set” column in Table E-4 (Global operating classes), in a row having the same value in the “Channel spacing (MHz)” column as the width of the primary channel of the BSS.

 8.4.2.24.4 RPI histogram report

-The Channel Number field is set to the channel number to which the RPI histogram report applies (as defined in 18.3.8.4.3).
+The Channel Number field is set to the channel number to which the RPI histogram report applies where the Channel Number is a value from the “Channel set” column in Table E-4 (Global operating classes), in a row having the same value in the “Channel spacing (MHz)” column as the width of the primary channel of the BSS.

 8.4.2.23.5 Channel Load Request

-Operating Class indicates the channel set for which the measurement request applies.
+If the Wide Bandwidth Channel Switch subelement is not included, Operating Class indicates the channel set for which the measurement request applies.
 Country, Operating Class, and Channel Number together specify the channel frequency and spacing for which the measurement request applies.
-Valid values of Operating Class are shown in Annex E. Channel Number indicates the channel number for which the measurement request applies.
-Channel Number is defined within an operating Class as shown in Annex E.Table 8-60—Optional subelement IDs for Channel Load Request
+Valid values of Operating Class are shown in Annex E, excluding Operating Classes that encompass a primary channel but do not identify the location of the primary channel. <Editor, note deletion of linefeed> Channel Number indicates the channel number for which the measurement request applies.
+Channel Number is defined within an operating Class as shown in Annex E.

+NOTE – Examples of Operating Classes that encompass a primary channel but do not identify the location of the primary are operating classes with a value of 80 or 160 in the “Channel Spacing (MHz)” column.

+If the Wide Bandwidth Channel Switch subelement is included, the fields in the Wide Bandwidth Channel Switch sub-element indicate the channel for which the measurement request applies, and the Operating Class and Channel Number together specify the primary channel and primary 40 MHz channel within the channel identified by the Wide Bandwidth Channel Switch subelement.

+Table 8-60—Optional subelement IDs for Channel Load Request